bmeck/I-D/javascript-mjs/draft.md

 The "data" resource identifier scheme {{RFC2397}}, in combination with the types defined in this document, could be used to cause execution of untrusted scripts through the inclusion of untrusted resource identifiers in otherwise trusted content.
 Security considerations of {{RFC2397}} apply.

 Implementations can fail to implement a specific security model or other means to prevent possibly dangerous operations.
-Such failure could possibly be exploited to gain unauthorized access to a system or sensitive information; such failure constitutes an unknown factor and is thus considered out of the scope of this document.
+Such failure could possibly be exploited to gain unauthorized access to a system or sensitive information; such failure constitutes an unknown factor and is thus not defined by this document.

 # IANA Considerations